-Lead: ¥ A
+Lead: ♥ A

-You open with 1NT after three Passes with 15 points and a classically balanced (4.3.3.3) hand.
-Partner raises to 3NT.
+You open with 1NT after three Passes with 14 points and a classically balanced (4·3·3·3) hand.
+Partner raises to 2NT and you advance to game.

-West leads the VA against your game and you can see immediately that the opponents may be in a position to take the first five or six tricks.
+West leads the A against your game and you can see immediately that the opponents may be in a position to take the first five or six tricks.
 Even if Hearts break 4-3 (allowing East-West only four defensive Hearts) you still have only eight top tricks, namely: two Spades, four Diamonds and two Clubs.
 All you can do is sit and wait for a while as the defenders enjoy themselves.

-West takes the top four Hearts and, in response to East's flamboyant discard of the &Q, shifts to the ♣8.
+West takes the top four Hearts and, in response to East's flamboyant discard of the ♣Q, switches to the ♣8.

 It looks like success will depend on you making three Spade tricks and that will depend on you taking the Spade finesse the right way.
-It's This series is about counting the hand. find the lady time.
+It's find the lady time.
 Your chance of success is apparently 50%.

-Actually, if you have been watching the cards closely and thinking about the auction you There are two series in this edition of should realize that your chance of success is V-Blue.
-In this series we are looking at nearer 100%.
-There was, you recall, no auction (apart from the perfunctory 1NT - 3NT) so mean their high cards) are distributed.
-As East-West had nothing to say.
-And that is the
+Actually, if you have been watching the cards closely and thinking about the auction you should realise that your chance of success is nearer 100%.
+There was, you recall, no auction (apart from the uninformative 1NT - 2NT - 3NT) so East-West had nothing to say.
+And that is the crucial point.

-You should have already noticed 10 points (the VAKQJ) in West's hand.
-This opponent dealt How might that affect your thinking?
-Well, and Passed and he is unlikely to have done With that
+You should have already noticed 10 points (the ♥A K Q J) in West's hand.
+This opponent dealt and Passed and he is unlikely to have done that with 12 points.
+With that inference, East should have the ♠Q.

-You win with the .K in the closed hand at trick five and, with nothing better to do, cash your Hand 1.
-Sometimes a hand depends on Diamonds and the A. Nothing interesting choosing to take a finesse the right way. happens (both opponents maintain stony Before resorting to guesswork make sure you countenances and three Spades each) but your path is set.
+You win with the ♣K in the closed hand at trick five and, with nothing better to do, cash your Diamonds and the ♣A. Nothing interesting happens (both opponents maintain stony countenances and three Spades each) but your path is set.

-You cash the A before playing a low Spade towards the K 10 in the closed hand, finessing against East for the ♠Q. The ♠10 duly wins the trick in the closed hand (as you expected) and the hard work is done.
+You cash the ♠A before playing a low Spade towards the ♠K 10 in the closed hand, finessing against East for the ♠Q. The ♠10 duly wins the trick in the closed hand (as you expected) and the hard work is done.
 You cash the ♠K to make your nine tricks and the contract.